unixbox-net/linux-tools/debian/utils/ral.md

 # ral (Rename & Lowercase)

-The RAL script is a powerful utility written in C to mass rename files by replacing spaces with dots and converting all characters to lowercase.
+RAL is a powerful utility written in C to mass rename files by replacing spaces with dots and converting all characters to lowercase.
 It's designed for efficiency and speed, handling large volumes of files quickly without the overhead of a scripting language.

 ## Motivation
 Provide a fast, reliable way to normalize file names across various directories, especially useful in environments where file naming consistency is crucial.